 Are you hosting Thanksgiving this year?
 Well, if you are planning for a warm and cozy Thanksgiving at home, you’ve come to the right place!

 Today, I’m joining 25 talented bloggers for the “We Gather Together” Thanksgiving Blog Hop!
-For my stop on the tour, I hope to inspire you with simple ideas to make your home inviting for guests this Thanksgiving!
+For my stop on the tour, I hope to inspire you with simple ideas to make your home cozy and inviting for guests this Thanksgiving!

 Before we get started, I want to thank Amber from Follow the Yellow Brick Home for “gathering us together” to host this festive blog hop!
 If you don’t already follow Amber, be sure to visit her blog (1st stop on the blog hop) to see how she decorates her lovely home using vintage treasures and seasonal decor.